bog

 bog m (plural bogen)

-1. shoulder, primarily of an animal
+1. shoulder (primarily of an animal)

 Etymology 2

-From Old Norse bók, from Proto-Germanic *bōks.
+Inherited from Old Norse bók, from Proto-Germanic *bōks.

 Noun